2019 JEGS 200

 The 2019 JEGS 200 was a NASCAR Gander Outdoors Truck Series race held on May 3, 2019, at Dover International Speedway in Dover, Delaware.
-Contested over 200 laps on the one-mile (1.6 km) concrete speedway, it was the sixth race of the 2019 NASCAR Gander Outdoors Truck Series season.
+Contested over 200 laps on the 1 mi concrete speedway, it was the 6th race of the 2019 NASCAR Gander Outdoors Truck Series season.

+Johnny Sauter of ThorSport Racing won for the third consecutive year at Dover, passing his teammate Ben Rhodes with approximately thirty laps remaining, leading home polesitter Brett Moffitt and Harrison Burton.